schlende/friendai/server/instructions/instructions.md

     5. lastrecommended - datetime - the last time we made a recommendation about this person
     6. priority - enum (low,med,high)

-3. recommendations table
+3. dailyrecommended table
     1. id field - primary key, sequential
     2. user_id - foreign key that shows who the recommendation belongs to
     3. friend_id - foreign key that shows which friend the recommendation is for
-    4. type - recommendation type (activity, gift, message)
+    4. reason - recommendation type (longtimenosee, firstcontact, strengthenties)
     5. datetime - date and time of the recommendation
     6. actiondate - date and time that the action was taken
     7. status - enum new, used, dismissed
+    8. recommendations - json - a long list of recommended ideas... with duration (short, med, long)

 ## APIs (JSON)
 1. Registration api